SHA. Blog: The advertising industry has changed

 The creation and defence of our art drives us to succeed, whether it be the art of effective commercial creative, the art of selling, it’s all about the art of standing out

 Without a core group of clever creatives producing great work consistently we will continue to tread water while agencies unfamiliar with our territory and our historic battles with quality will come in and snap up all the good work with creative solutions developed elsewhere.
-Imagine Halfords opening up on bike street in Karama and cleaning up, it couldn’t happen could it?
+Imagine Amazon opening up on Northumberland Street and cleaning up, it couldn’t happen could it?
 Cost, geography etc?
-But it is; it’s happening right now.
+But it is; it’s happening right now in America.